atkaper/p1-energy-meter-reader-using-python-in-docker/README.txt

-build.sh                 - use to build the docker container containing python, the read.py, and cron. create-table.sql         - use to create the meter table. create-view.sql          - use to create the meter view (it shows the diff between two measurements).
+build.sh                 - use to build the docker container containing python, the read.py, and cron. create-table.sql         - use to create the meter table. create-view.sql          - use to create the meter view (it shows the diff between two measurements - multiply
+                           by 4 if using 15 minute interval to get to real WH values for fields DELIVERY_LOW/HIGH_WH and BACKDELIVERY_LOW/HIGH_WH!, same for GAS_DM3, also tims 4).
 Dockerfile               - the Docker build instruction file. drop-table.sql           - not to be used ;-) job.sh                   - executes the cron job (needed to setup an env var before run).